jakoblorz/neso/README.md

 # scirocco
-this modules keeps json-apis safe from format checking
+add type guards to your expressjs request handlers

-## Idea/Sample
+## idea/example
-http-apis always follow the same pattern:
+### recurring patterns
+If your have already developed a http-api, your are aware of the always returning pattern:
 1. a request is recieved and checked if all necessary arguments were sent
 2. arguments get extracted
 3. **the magic happens**
 4. result is packed into the response object
+5. error evaluation
-5. response is being sent back
+6. response is being sent back

+### abstracting the pattern
-This structure can be simplified with this module, while also enhancing types.
+This can be simplified, while also enhancing types.
 The following example will hash a password which is url-encoded - *insecure!*.
-Types were sometimes added to help understanding.
+Types were added sometimes to help understanding.
 1. create a SourceType and a TargetType for your callback action:
 ```typescript
 //hash.ts